 The Lord Mayor's Coach

-During the third quarter of the eighteenth century, transport for public figures was usually hired.
-As wealth increased, people who mattered sought conveyances in keeping with their status.
 Around 1757, a highly ornamented coach was built for the Lord Mayor of London.
-The civic authorities in Dublin, second city of the Empire and then entering a period of great prosperity, believed that our Lord Mayor should also travel in a coach that accorded with his position.
+The civic authorities in Dublin, then entering a period of great prosperity, believed the Lord Mayor of Dublin should also travel in a coach reflective of his position.
 The Marquess of Kildare therefore donated a vehicle suitable for civic use.

 In July 1789, when the Kildare coach was adjudged to be worn out, a replacement was ordered.
 Dublin at that time had a substantial coach building industry with an excellent reputation and more than 1,900 men employed in up to forty factories.
 The order for the new Mayoral coach was placed with William Whitton, one of three vehicle builders located in Dominick Street.

 The highly decorated coach, delivered in 1791 and described as brancard and double bowed, is 24 feet (7.3m) long, 8 feet (2.4m) wide and 11 feet 6 inches (3.5m) high.
 Its suspension was by whip springs and straps.
 It was intended to compete in splendour with the coach delivered in 1790 to Lord Clare, Lord Chancellor of Ireland.